 Can I park on the pavement?

-Local authorities (in England) can make an order prohibiting parking on the pavement.
-If this is the case, then there will be signs which clearly point out on a particular road where parking on the pavement is specifically prohibited.
+In England and Wales, local councils can make an order prohibiting parking on the pavement.
+If this is the case, then there will be signs/markings that clearly point out on a particular road where parking on the pavement is specifically prohibited.
 The penalty for contravening this will be a fixed penalty notice.

 Whilst the above information represents the general position in England and Wales, there may be regional variations to this, for example, in London there is essentially a blanket ban.